-Plan ahead — You are the expert of your organization, and the more specifics you give us about the project’s needs and goals, the more focused and better-equipped we’ll be to meet your design needs.
+Plan ahead—You are the expert on your organization, and the more specifics you give us about the project’s needs and goals, the more focused and better equipped we’ll be to meet your design needs.
 Planning ahead also means being aware that major changes to your project may cause us to rearrange or redesign your project and can delay its completion.
 This not only weakens the original concept, but it can also add time and expense.

-Who is your audience? — Design is all about communication.
-So before we begin discussing what you want in a design piece, it’s worthwhile to ask yourself who you are trying to reach.
+Who is your audience?—Design is all about communication.
+So before we begin discussing what you want in a design piece, it’s worthwhile to ask yourself whom you are trying to reach.
 A good designer will design the piece with your audience in mind rather than just what he or she likes at that moment.
 The more you can tell us about your audience, the better we will be able to reach them.

 New ideas are good—Sometimes clients like a look of a website or annual report and want us to replicate that look for their project.
 While we are open to incorporating other design elements, we want the final product to truly reflect your organization and its audience.
 Designers love to come up with new ways of approaching projects, so your organization’s design pieces are kept fresh and unique.

 Too many cooks in the kitchen—Designing by committee can be dangerous.
 Feedback is always welcome, but when too many people offer opinions, it’s difficult to please everyone and the project often becomes watered down as a result.
 We prefer to have one person make the final decision, with a few key people providing feedback along the way.
 Your satisfaction with the final piece will be much greater, as will ours.